loighic/loighic.github.io/_pages/macro/pt3a/AD.md

 **Aggregate demand** (AD) is the amount of total spending on domestic goods and services in an economy.
 When we graph aggregate demand, we put real GDP---or in other words, total output---on the vertical axis.
 On the vertical axis, we use a *price index*.

-The index on the vertical axis is the GDP deflator---the index that goes with GDP.
+The index is the GDP deflator---which is the price index that goes with GDP.
 But, for the purpose of understanding this model, we won't be calculating the GDP deflator, or even referring specifically to it.
 We will just use index numbers between about 80 and 120 and track changes to the price level.
 These changes to the price level constitute inflation or deflation.
 For example, a change from 100 to 105 is a 5% increase in prices (on average); while a change from 100 to 90 is a 10% decrease in prices (on average).

 <div class="container">